Cayenne Pepper vs Jalapeño: Side-by-Side Pepper Comparison

 Can You Substitute One for the Other?

 Yes — direct substitution works.
-Cayenne Pepper and Jalapeño are close enough in heat (50K vs 8K SHU) to swap at roughly 1:1.
+Cayenne Pepper and Jalapeño are close enough in heat to swap at roughly 1:1.
 The main difference will be flavor.
+For more swap options, explore ranked alternatives with conversion ratios.

 Buying & Storage